Endowment Fund & Estate Planning

 Outright Bequests

 Anything you own can be left to the AACA Library & Research Center in your will.
-You may designate a specific dollar amount or percentage of your estate.
-You may also designate articles of property (automobiles, jewelry, art, literature, real estate, etc.).
+You may designate a specific dollar amount or percentage of your estate, or articles of property (automobiles, jewelry, art, literature, real estate, etc.).
 If you are one of the many members of AACA who make an annual contribution to the library, you can continue that contribution forever.
 For example, a bequest of $2,000 when invested in the library’s Endowment Fund at a return of 5% will provide an annual gift of $100.
 As with any bequest to the library, the amount you give will be free of federal estate tax as the library is classified under IRS 501(c)(3).

 Percentage and Remainder Bequests

 You can specify that a percentage of your estate be designated for the Library & Research Center.
-That is, rather than designate a specific amount in your will for the L&RC, you can specify that a percentage, such as 10% or 20% of your estate, be willed to the Library & Research Center.
-Or you may specify that the L&RC be the recipient of the remainder of your estate after all of your specific bequests have been honored.
+That is, rather than designate a specific amount in your will to gift the library, you can specify that a percentage, such as 10% or 20% of your estate, be willed instead.
+Alternatively, you may specify that the library be the recipient of the remainder of your estate after all your other specific bequests have been honored.

 Contingent Bequests

-If none of the beneficiaries under your will is living at the time of your death, the distribution of your estate will be determined by the state in which you live.
-If you would prefer that your estate be used to help future generations of automotive researchers, you can name the Library & Research Center as contingent beneficiary should your primary beneficiaries fail to survive you.
-Of course, you can do both if you wish; you can make a specific bequest to the Library & Research Center and also name the Library as a contingent beneficiary.
+If none of the beneficiaries in your will are living at the time of your death, the distribution of your estate will be determined by the state in which you live.
+If you would prefer that your estate be used to help future generations of automotive researchers, you can name the library as a contingent beneficiary.
+Of course, you can do both if you wish: you can make a specific bequest to the library, and also name the us as a contingent beneficiary.

 Life Estate Plans